 We love nothing better than to take Barli and Tiki with us on errands and day trips–and the number one rule on any trip is that the dogs need to stay safely with us.
 I love the assurance of a harness; I don’t have to worry about the dogs backing out of a collar.
-I’m always looking for harnesses that are super easy to get on–so when I had the opportunity to review the Pug Life All-In-One™ No Pull Dog Harness with Barli, I decided to give it a chance.
+I’m always looking for harnesses that are super easy to get on–so when I had the opportunity to review the Joyride All-In-One™ No Pull Dog Harness — formerly the Pug Life harness — with Barli, I decided to give it a chance.

-The Pug Life Harness is specially designed to be super easy to slip on your dog; put the chest loop over your dog’s head then clip the side buckle.
+The Joyride Harness is specially designed to be super easy to slip on your dog; put the chest loop over your dog’s head then clip the side buckle.
 That’s it!

 The front portion of the harness is adjustable thanks to hook and loop fastener.
 I adjusted it to Barli’s size, and now we’re set.
 The front of the harness is covered with a reflective strip for night walks.

 The harness features a D-ring; it’s large enough that I had no trouble clipping the leash to the harness even when Barli was wiggling around.
-Along with the back D-ring, the new version of the Pug Life Harness features two side rings.
+Along with the back D-ring, the later version of the Joyride Harness features two side rings.

 These side rings aren’t for everyday use but for training with pulling dogs; the off-center ring is designed to redirect the pulling dog.